firoagni/ai-development-tutorials/ai_solution_building_guide.md

     <img src="images/workflow.png" alt="workflow" width="600"/>

-    Each step is explicit, like a recipe, with clear inputs, processes, and outputs.
+    Think of workflows as flowcharts—each step in the logic is explicit, with clear inputs, processes, and outputs.

-- Agents, on the other hand, are systems where LLMs maintains full control over how they accomplish tasks by autonomously deciding the next steps by selecting various tools (functions) available to its disposal and taking actions
+- Agents, on the other hand, are systems where LLMs maintains full control over how they accomplish tasks by autonomously deciding the next steps by selecting various tools available at their disposal and taking actions.

     <img src="images/agent.png" alt="agent" width="580"/>